Hello React4XP

 Next

-Great, you rendered your first page, next up how about adding your own components.
+Great, you rendered your first page, next up how about setting up the application level components.